Thinkful-Ed/quiz-app/README.md

 * Some questions and answers have code.
 You can probably improve the code to display them properly.
 * Improve the design using Bootstrap.
+* Improve the templates.
+* Update JavaScript if you change references on your HTML.